Customizing Fields for Dynamics 365

 How to create a custom field

-- On the left navigation pane, select the entity for which you want to create the field.
-On the ribbon, click on the Customize tab.
+- On the left navigation pane, expand the entities section of Components, and expand the entity for which you want to create the field.
+Then, click on Fields in the expanded view.

-- Click on the Customize Entity button within this tab
+- Click on the New button in the ribbon.

 - The page for creating a new field and selecting its properties opens.
 Fill in the details based on your requirements.